Do you belong to Other Backward Classes (OBC)? What is the OBC reservation eligibility?

 What if you fall under OBC creamy layer?

 Candidates who fall under OBC creamy layer (parents’ annual income more than 8 lakhs) are treated as general category students.
-They do not have any reservation at the Government institutions.
+They do not have any reservations at the Government institutions.

 They can compete in general merit.